 Truthfully, I was never good at sports, or anything that required physical exertion or coordination.
 I certainly never thought it was possible for me to be lean, let alone fit.
 I thought I was meant to be “curvy” (the word I used for my chubby-ness) and destined to be a bigger girl.
 BUT, I was determined to make up for that shortcoming (in my mind) by being an amazing cook and loving people as much as I possibly could.
 And, if I was going to do anything to better my health, I was going to do it alone…I was far too stubborn to think that I needed help from anyone.

 Enter Jason Burgoon.
-The details of my weight loss journey can be found in my success story linked here.
-But the short story is that he helped me find my confidence and my true self during a journey that helped me shed half of my body weight.
+The details of my journey can be found in my success story linked here.
+But the short story is that he helped me find myself, find my confidence, find my true self during a journey that helped me shed half of my body weight.
 The encouraging environment and belief in what I was capable of (which was far more than I thought I was capable of) made a huge difference for me.

-I remember the moment he called me athletic.
+I remember the day he called me athletic.
 And now I’m glad I hung on to that red ribbon.
 It was true.
 There had been something inside of me dying to get out.
 He found it.
 And he uncovered it.
-Now, it’s not just Jason…it’s an entire community of people who deeply care who have helped me discover and build strength, mentally and physically…they push my limits, and then make me push harder…they encourage me and inspire me to keep following this crazy perfect path…and, mostly, it’s the uncountable people who walk through the doors of this magical place and bring positivity to all who surround them.
-I can honestly say my closest friends are those with whom I workout with…these are the people with whom I live my life.
+Now, it’s not just Jason…it’s Aldon who has helped me discover and build strength, mentally and physically…it’s James who pushes my limits, and then makes me push harder…it’s Jackie who encourages me and inspires me to keep following this crazy perfect path…and, mostly, it’s the uncountable people who walk through the doors of this magical place and bring positivity to all who surround them.
+I can honestly say my closest friends are those whom I workout with…these are the people with whom I live my life.
 And I’m thankful.